-Moreover, this peacemaker's perspective is nothing new, for the 1961 UPC Assembly had previously expressed its "opposition to attempts to resolve the complex problems of Latin America by external military means."
-(UPC, 1961, p.
+Moreover, this peacemaking perspective is nothing new, for the 1961 UPC Assembly had previously expressed its "opposition to attempts to resolve the complex problems of Latin America by external military means."
+(Ouoted in PCUSA, 1983, p.
 441)

 The means that the church has advocated in the interim years revolve around the principles of negotiation and self-determination.
-In 1980 and 1981 the UPC Assemblies supported the rights of self-determination free of outside (U.S., Cuban, or Soviet) intervention for the Nicaraguan people.
-On the subject of El Salvador, the 1980, 1981, and 1982 Assemblies not only advocated self-determination but also the need for a "political solution" to the country's problems.
-The Central America report of 1983, collaboratively prepared by the UPC and the PCUS, and approved by the reunited Assembly, likewise recommended working toward "negotiated rather than military solutions to regional conflicts in Central America."
-This Assembly, as did those in 1982 and 1984, reached across the line of military conflict to practice reconciliation by supporting congregations that have declared public sanctuary for refugees from El Salvador and Guatemala.
+In 1980 and 1981, the UPC Assemblies supported the rights of self-determination free of outside (U.S., Cuban or Soviet) intervention for the Nicaraguan people.
+On the subject of El Salvador, the 1980, 1981 and 1982 Assemblies not only advocated self-determination but also the need for a "political solution" to the country's problems.
+The Central American report of 1983, collaboratively prepared by UPC and PCUS, and approved by the reunited Assembly, likewise recommended working toward "negotiated rather than military solutions to regional conflicts in Central America."
+This Assembly, as did those in 1982 and 1984, reached across the line of military conflict to practice reconciliation by supporting congregations which have declared public sanctuary for refugees from El Salvador and Guatemala.

-In each of the years from 1985 to 1990, the General Assembly spoke with fervor and eloquence about the requirements of a just peace process involving all countries of the region.
 Our examination of General Assembly teaching on Central America illustrates disavowal of the idea that peace with justice necessitates military and terrorist solutions to disorder and conflict.
-In fact, the 1990 resolution on Central America condemned as counterproductive and immoral outside aid for armed violence and U.S. support for low-intensity conflict there.
 This posture is not a prescription for the continuance of the status quo or for the perpetuation of oppression, nor is it a condemnation of poor peoples' insurrection as a last resort to resist tyranny.
 It does condemn the use of force to maintain unjust order, and it espouses an end to military intervention to "solve" problems between groups in poor countries.